 | Inpatient and Outpatient Meaning

 Inpatient Outpatient care essentially covers all care.
 Inpatient includes childbirth, complex surgeries such as bypass heart surgery, and severe health issues such as respiratory issues that demand intubation, and Outpatient includes minor surgical procedures, X-rays and CT scans, and blood work.
-Inpatient Outpatient Care facilities differ due to the types of care involved.
+Inpatient Outpatient care facilities differ due to the types of care involved.
 Inpatient care facilities include Acute Care facilities for critical short-term illnesses and conditions, such as hospitals, long-term care facilities such as nursing homes or skilled care facilities, and rehabilitation centers for stroke or brain injury patients requiring specialized treatment.
-Outpatient care facilities include clinics that provide routine preventive care, emergency room or urgent care as the patient is not admitted to the hospital, and outpatient surgery centers.
+In addition to Infusion suites, Outpatient care facilities include clinics that provide routine preventive care, emergency room or urgent care as the patient is not admitted to the hospital, and outpatient surgery centers.

 Vascular Access Specialists

 | Vascular Wellness